 You expect a Stumptown shop to be aesthetically pleasing, but their latest effort, which occupies a nineteenth century firehouse in Cobble Hill, is an easy contender for the most beautiful coffee shop in New York.

 Several distinct but congruous spaces with plenty of gorgeous wood, brass, and tile make this easily the coolest space to open in Downtown Brooklyn in a very long time.
 And with dependably delicious Stumptown beans brewed by a particularly strong staff of baristas, the coffee keeps up with the aesthetic splendor.

 Brooklyn, New York 11249

-The food and wine offerings at Marlow & Sons are so perfect that one sometimes forgets it is also one of the best coffee shops in the city.
+The food and wine offerings at Marlow & Sons are so perfect that one sometimes forgets it is also some of the best coffee in Brooklyn.

-Serving multiple roasters, including our Boston favs George Howell, Marlow’s drip and espresso are always on point, and its pastries and prepared food is definitely in the upper echelon of NY cafés (though if you’re into sandwiches, doubling up the coffee here with a sandwich at Marlow & Daughters down the street is also a great idea).
+Serving multiple roasters, including our Boston favs George Howell, Marlow’s drip and espresso are always on point, and its baked goods and prepared food is definitely in the upper echelon of NY cafés (though if you’re into sandwiches, doubling up the coffee drink here with a sandwich at Marlow & Daughters down the street is also a great idea).

 616 Halsey Street

 Brooklyn, New York 11233